 Also joining the vanguard were nine further pre-production 80in vehicles, making it probably the largest single gathering of driving pre-pros since the 1940s.
 Behind them was a wonderful collection of gleaming Series vehicles, including fire engines, a Dormobile and military vehicles, including UKE 80, the Series I formerly owned by Winston Churchill.

-Although deeply heartwarming, we can’t help feel a touch of sadness at this uniquely British elegy.
+Although heartwarming, we can’t help feel a touch of sadness at this uniquely British elegy.
 Times are changing…